 Effective against bacteria and protozoa, the Platypus GravityWorks will filter your water while you set up your base camp.
 It comes with two water reservoirs – one for dirty, and the other for clean water which is connected by a filter.
 Just hang up the full dirty reservoir higher than the empty clean one and gravity will get the job done for you.
 It also comes with bottle adaptors so you can connect it onto your water bottle for convenience.

 Self cleaning, effective against viruses, bacteria, protozoa and particulate so you don’t need to use further treatment, and able to treat up to 10,000 litres of water – the MSR Guardian will truly cover all your bases when it comes to safe hydration.

 If you want more detail about just what is in the water you are drinking, check out Katadyn’s Safe Drinking Water Guide.

 Choose something field maintainable for extended trekking.
 Image: MSR

 If you’re just hitting the trail for the afternoon and need a water filtration device on hand in case you get stranded, there are some compact and effective options available that won’t weigh you down.

 If you know that you’re going for a shorter hike where there are reliable water sources available and you want to really lighten your load, a Lifestraw is perfect.
 This device filters 99.9999% of bacteria and 99.9% of protozoan cysts, allows you to drink straight from the water source and only weighs 57g.

 Being so compact and lightweight, it makes an ideal addition to your emergency camping or hiking kit, just in case!

 A Lifestraw is a compact choice for trekking and heading overseas.
 Image: Lifestraw

-So whether you’re a lightweight trekker, or just love getting away in your 4WD with the family – you’ll be able to find a great option for safe hydration wherever you are.
+So, whether you’re a lightweight trekker, or just love getting away with the family in your 4WD – you’ll be able to find a great option to cover your hydration needs wherever you are.